kaylumah/hosting/_site/_posts/2021-03-27-set-nuget-metadata-via-msbuild.md

 ![Including FileMetadata](/assets/images/posts/20210327/nuget-metadata/005_npe_includingfiles_metadata.png)

 Regarding these files, I like to say a couple of things before moving on to more advanced use cases.
-There is more than one way to set both the Icon and the License files for starters, which the Microsoft Docs describe [here](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target).
+There is more than one way to set both the Icon and the License files for starters, which the Microsoft Docs [describe](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets#pack-target).
 Both used to have a `Url` variant that would link to the Icon or License in question.
 Both of those options are now deprecated, and in the case of `PackageLicenseFile`, the alternative is  `PackageLicenseExpression`, which uses `SDPX` license identifiers.

 > **note**: For backwards compatibility, `PackageLicenseUrl` gets populated with `https://docs.microsoft.com/en-us/nuget/consume-packages/finding-and-choosing-packages#license-url-deprecation` if you choose to use `PackageLicenseFile` and with `https://licenses.nuget.org/MIT` for example, if your SPDX would be MIT.